Bill Anderson: Personal life

 Anderson has been married twice and has had two documented long-term relationships.
 He met his first wife Bette in the late 1950s through a mutual friend.
 The pair married in December 1959 when she was 19 and he was 22.
 During their 10-year marriage, they welcomed two daughters.
-Bette also contributed to her husband's writing career when she co-wrote the 1965 song, "I Can't Remember", which Connie Smith recorded on her 1965 studio album Cute 'n' Country.
+Bette also contributed to her husband's writing career when she co-wrote the 1965 song "I Can't Remember", which Connie Smith recorded on her 1965 studio album Cute 'n' Country.
 The pair separated in 1968 and officially divorced in 1969.
 Reflecting on his divorce in 2016, Anderson believed that they drifted apart because Bette struggled to understand the music business.
 Bette Anderson died in 2010 at age 69.

 In 1970, he married his second wife, Becky.
 Together, the couple had one child.
 In 1984, Becky was involved in a car accident that caused "25 percent brain impairment."
 The couple filed a lawsuit against the driver who had crashed into Becky's vehicle.
 Her recovery process took several years.
 The couple separated in the 1990s before officially divorcing in 1997.

 Anderson briefly dated Deborah Marlin following his second divorce.
 In 2003, Anderson was arrested after being accused by Marlin of hitting her with his car door.
 He was released from jail the same day.

 Anderson began dating Vickie Salas around 2008.
 The couple had first met years prior when she was 19 and was romantically involved with Anderson's band member.
 The two reconnected following Anderson's second divorce.
 "We never married, we never lived together, but she became my everything", Anderson later remembered.
 In 2016, Salas was diagnosed with cancer.
 Three years later, the disease intensified and she began receiving hospice care.
 She died in January 2019.

 Musical styles

 As a songwriter, Anderson has composed a variety of material.
-Author Kurt Wolff called his early compositions "cute and sentimental", citing "Po' Folks" and "I Love You Drops" to be examples of this style.
-Wolff also noted that other songs exemplified "anti-establishment attitudes" while other songs focused on themes that were "desperately bleak".
+Author Kurt Wolff calls his early compositions "cute and sentimental", citing "Po' Folks" and "I Love You Drops" as examples of this style.
+Wolff notes that other songs exemplify "anti-establishment attitudes" while others focus on themes that are "desperately bleak".
 Riane Konc of The Boot noted a similar trend in his songwriting style.
 She highlighted 2004's "Whiskey Lullaby" as an example.
 In reviewing the song, Konc commented that it was "packed full of unforgettable images" related to "heartbreak, addiction and loss".
 Konc also praised 2006's "Give It Away", calling it an "instant classic".
 In a 2018 interview with American Songwriter, Anderson described his songwriting style: "The lyric is what attracted me to country music as a young boy– the story songs that I could listen to and feel some emotion.
 So yeah, I'd like to have the next generation pull out a few lines I've written and say 'yeah that's pretty clever!'"